nsnam/ns-3-dev-git/doc/manual/source/events.rst

 A single adapter can be added on top of the `DefaultSimulatorImpl` by the same two methods above: binding the `"SimulatorImplementationType"` global value or using the command line argument.
-To chain multipe adapters a different approach must be used; see the `SimulatorAdapter::AddAdapter()` API documentation.
+To chain multiple adapters a different approach must be used; see the `SimulatorAdapter::AddAdapter()` API documentation.